chuangcaleb/obsidian-caleb-public/Disney's Raya - TV Series Pitch/RAYA E1 - Kumandra.md

 	- Namaari takes a huge bite of the stew: she groans in delight
 	- we see a bit of Naamari's Fang-natural intelligence and sharpness
 	- Naamari admits this is her first time having such a stew with so many different ingredients.
 Raya says she has this every day.
-		- Namaari explains that while Heart trades with other tribes, but the other tribes don't really mix around
+		- Namaari explains that while Heart still trades with other tribes, but the other tribes don't really mix around
 		- It's not just stew, it's the technology, the architecture, the knowledge.
 Just look at Tail, they're still so backwards.
 		- Raya exclaims!
 "That's why Heart seems so prosperous compared to the other tribes: it's not that the Gem gives some magic favour to Heart, but it's that Heart trusts the other tribes."
 - Namaari then brings up they're both Sisu fans